Rvbrothers11/LinkNPlay/README.md

 A five-in-one multiplayer dashboard built directly for your web browser.
 This project was built for #horizons!
 YAYYYYYY!
-**AI Decleration:** I used AI to help me find bugs which if i couldnt fix i got help from AI.
+**AI Decleration:** I used AI to help me find bugs which if i couldnt fix i got help from AI and to understand how does websockets and servers work, and places where i can improve my website.

 **What my multiplayer hub does?**
 This is a multi-tool dashboard designed for when the user wants to play against their friends in Tic Tac Toe, show off drawing skills in Skribbl, claim territory in Dots & Boxes, blast ships in Sea Battle, or drop chips in Connect 4, all while listening to custom music and tracking who is actually dominating the session.